Scientists Recommend Massive Arguments

-BLAZING, expletive-filled rows, resulting in one partner sleeping on the couch are good for your health, it was claimed last night.
+BLAZING expletive-filled rows ending with in one partner sleeping on the couch are good for your health, research has found.

-Research by the Institute For Studies found that subjects slept better if the love of their lives was nowhere near them and that provoking venomous arguments could extend life expectancy by at least four years.
+Research by the Institute For Studies found that subjects slept better if the love of their lives was nursing resentments in another room and venomous arguments could extend life expectancy by four years.

-Professor Henry Brubaker said: "It's not just about duvet stealing, snoring and toxic flatulence.
-Sleep patterns improve if a woman can spreadeagle herself across the bed while her partner watches late-night grot channels downstairs with the sound turned down."
+Professor Henry Brubaker said: “It’s not just about duvet-stealing, snoring and toxic flatulence.
+Sleep patterns improve when a woman is spreadeagled herself across the bed while her husband watches late-night filth with the sound turned down.

 "The next morning, after examining various stains on my lab coat I could not furnish an adequate explanation for, she proposed continuing the arrangement until further notice.

-Nikki Hollis, a housewife from Knutsford, said: "I've had a long day and I could really do with eight hours of uninterrupted sleep so tonight I will be asking my husband if he thinks Kate Beckinsale is prettier than me."
+Nikki Hollis of Knutsford, said: “I’ve had a long day and I could really do with ten hours of uninterrupted sleep, so tonight I will be asking my husband if he thinks Brie Larson is prettier than me.”

 Sign up now to get